What is the Cooperative Education/Internship Program?

 - Have a cumulative grade point average (GPA) of 3.0 or higher

-- Have completed six (6) credit hours applicable to his/her degree program, and will have completed nine (9) credit hours by the start of the internship
+- Have completed nine (9) credit hours applicable to his/her degree program by the start of the internship

 Are there additional requirements?

 Each campus has additional requirements.
 Please contact your respective campus to learn more.
-Residential campus students may find additional information by visiting their respective Career Services organization on Blackboard.
+Residential campus students may find additional information by visiting their respective Career Services Office.